-Some healthcare providers (medical doctors, osteopaths, physician assistants, chiropractors and naturopathic doctors) may be considered to be nutritionists if they've completed extra study in the area of nutrition and they may practice "clinical nutrition."
-This type of nutrition is often considered part of alternative or complementary medicine.
+Some healthcare providers (medical doctors, osteopaths, physician assistants, chiropractors and naturopathic doctors) may also be nutritionists if they've completed extra study in the area of nutrition.
+They practice "clinical nutrition," which is usually considered part of alternative or complementary medicine.

 According the University of Maryland Medical Center, clinical nutrition includes:

 "The science of nutrients and how they are digested, absorbed, transported, metabolized, stored, and eliminated by the body.
 Besides studying how food works in the body, nutritionists are interested in how the environment affects the quality and safety of foods, and what influence these factors have on health and disease."

 There are nutritionist certification boards, such as the Certification Board for Nutrition Specialists, which requires applicants to have at least a master's degree in nutrition (or related field) from an accredited college along with practical experience before sitting for their certification exam.
 Nutritionists who pass this test may refer to themselves as certified nutrition specialists (C.N.S.), which is a protected title.

 The Clinical Nutrition Certification Board is another organization that offers certification as the certified clinical nutritionist (C.C.N.).

 While only a dietitian can use the title "dietitian," it's important to understand that the term "nutritionist" itself is not protected, so in regions where nutrition and dietetics are not licensed or regulated, anyone can call themselves a nutritionist, even if they're not qualified.